agailloty/portfolio-site/content/english/post/plot-cols/index.md

 # Conclusion
 As you can see above, ggplot2 is a really powerful visualization package.
+With just few lines of code we can visualize patterns in the dataset, detect anomalies and get insights.